Kennedy Returns To Salzburg

 April 10, 2009

-Anthony M. Kennedy, Associate Justice of the Supreme Court of the United States, will co-teach a course on Fundamental Rights in Europe and the United States in Pacific McGeorge’s Summer Salzburg Program for the 20 th consecutive year in July 2009.
+Anthony M. Kennedy, Associate Justice of the Supreme Court of the United States, will co-teach a course on Fundamental Rights in Europe and the United States in McGeorge’s Summer Salzburg Program for the 20 th consecutive year in July 2009.

-Justice Kennedy, who has been a member of the Pacific McGeorge faculty since 1965, first taught the course in London in 1989 and enjoyed it so much he continues to teach it each summer after the program’s move to Salzburg the following year.
+Justice Kennedy, who has been a member of the McGeorge faculty since 1965, first taught the course in London in 1989 and enjoyed it so much he continues to teach it each summer after the program’s move to Salzburg the following year.

 Professor Sionaidh Douglas-Scott of the United Kingdom’s Oxford University School of Law will co-teach with Justice Kennedy.
 Other courses offered in the three-week (July 4-25, 2009) program include The International Business Lawyer, Comparative Criminal Procedure, and U.S. Taxation of International Transactions.
-Pacific McGeorge professors Christine Manolakas and Michael Vitiello are among the other faculty members of the summer program.
+McGeorge professors Christine Manolakas and Michael Vitiello are among the other faculty members of the summer program.

 The Salzburg program is open to ABA-approved or state-accredited law school students who have completed one year of full-time or part-time study.